keygen-sh/keygen-portal/SPEC.md

 At its core, Portal will be a front-end for Keygen's API.
 So anything the API can do, Portal should offer a way to do that via a UI.

+Portal will be Open Source under the MIT license.

 ## Personas

 I figure it'd be valuable to detail how Portal will be used, and what types of